 Time frame: from birth until discharge/40 weeks post menstrual age

-Rate of Periventricular Leukomalacia
+Proportion of Participants With Periventricular Leukomalacia

 Time frame: from randomization until discharge/40 weeks post menstrual age